-For a writer to perform, others involved in the process must also do their part, too.
+For content writers to perform, others involved in the process must also do their part, too.

-Be it collating information, collecting data, requesting for comments, etc, to get what’s needed to produce good content, a writer must be assertive.
+Be it collating information, collecting data, requesting for comments, etc., to get what’s needed to produce good content, writers must be assertive.

-To do his or her job, constant interaction is needed with subject matter experts, fellow marketers, CMOs, and even specialists from other departments.
-A writer needs to be assertive enough to handle revisions, doubts, questions, comments, and follow-ups.
+To do their job, constant interaction is needed with subject matter experts, fellow marketers, CMOs, and even specialists from other departments.
+Writers need to be assertive enough to handle revisions, doubts, questions, comments, and follow-ups.

 Plus, there’s always a deadline to be met.

-If a content writer isn’t able to articulate what he needs, deadlines and objectives will be missed.
+If content writers can’t articulate what they need, deadlines and objectives will be missed.